drewmahoney07/Portfolio/README.md

 # Data Analytics Portfolio - Drew Mahoney
 <img align="right" width="270" height="310" src="https://github.com/drewmahoney07/Portfolio/blob/main/Images/Pic_of_Me.jpg">

-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic and self-learning purposes.
+This Portfolio is a compilation of all the Data Analytics and Data Science projects I have done for academic and self-learning purposes.
 This portfolio also contains my Achievements and Certificates that further showcase my Data Analytics skills.
 It is updated on a regular basis.

   - LinkedIn: https://www.linkedin.com/in/andrewnmahoney/
   - Email: andrew.mahoney077@gmail.com